jhazebelle/hello-world/README.md

 # hello-world
 *Jhasmin's* **_First Repository_**

-Yes I'm a beginner and a student in Full Stack Wed Development.
+Yes I'm a beginner and a student at <b>Southern New Hampshire University</b> in the Bachelor's of Science in Computer Science.

 I will make **many many** ~~misteaks~~ mistakes however, these are just _learning experiences._